-- 300g of any filling combination of your choice (see above)
+- 300g of any filling combination of your choice (see list above)

-Heat the ingredients until the sugar dissolves completely and you have a runny (hot syrup).
-Once dissolved, turn off the heat and pour in your fillings.
+- Once dissolved, turn off the heat and pour in your chosen fillings.
 Stir into the syrup until they are completely coated.

 This recipe, and more, is available on Wholesome Ireland